himewel/yolowell/docs/_sources/autoapi/index.rst.txt

-Components
+Blocks
 =============

 This page list the classes gather in components directory.
+Except from *base_component*, all the other classes implements one VHDL entity or a set of them.

 .. toctree::
    :titlesonly: